petaki/probe/README.md

 All configuration is done through environment variables in the `.env` file.

-A ✅ in the **Always** column means the variable must always be set.
-A ✅ in a feature column means the variable must be set when that feature is enabled.
+A ✅ marks where the variable is required.

 | Option | Always | Data Log | Alarm | Alarm Filter | Log Tail |
 |--------|:------:|:--------:|:-----:|:------------:|:--------:|